tilde-lab/cifplayer/README.md

 Additionally, CIF and POSCAR files from anywhere on the web can be displayed.
 A file URL must be then passed via **_document.location.hash_** property (browser's address bar, after sharp symbol).
 However if the file is served from another domain, PHP or Python proxy for remote requests should be used.
 There are examples of PHP and Python proxies (not for production use) in ```src``` folder.
 Obviously, it is safer to serve CIF files from the same domain.

-_Let's cooperate on the further development!
-Your contribution will be very much appreciated._
+_Let's cooperate on the further development!_